 IF YOU SUFFERED FROM SAXENDA SIDE EFFECTS, CONTACT SAXENDA LAWYER TIMOTHY L. MILES TODAY ABOUT A SAXENDA LAWSUIT

-If you were prescribed Saxenda and took it as directed and developed gastroparesis after taking Saxenda, gallbladder disease, kidney damage, suffered Saxenda and persistent vomiting, or any other severe Saxenda side effects, contact Saxenda lawyer Timothy L. Miles today.
+If you were prescribed Saxenda and took it as directed and developed gastroparesis after taking Saxenda, intestinal blockages or bowel obstructions, Ileus, or suffered Saxenda and persistent vomiting, or any other severe Saxenda side effects, contact Saxenda lawyer Timothy L. Miles today.
 You could be eligible for a Saxenda lawsuit and potentially entitled to substantial compensation.
 The call is free and so is the fee unless we win or settle your case, so give a Saxenda lawyer a call today.
 (855) 846–6529 or [email protected].

-CONTACT A SAXENDA LAWYER TODAY If you took Saxenda and developed gastroparesis, gallbladder disease, kidney disease, or suffered Saxenda and persistent vomiting, call us or fill out the contact form below and someone will call you back promptly.
+CONTACT A SAXENDA LAWYER TODAY If you took Saxenda and developed gastroparesis, bowel obstruction or intestinal blockages, Ileus, or suffered Saxenda and persistent vomiting, call us or fill out the contact form below and someone will call you back promptly.
 You may be eligible for a Saxenda lawsuit and possibly be entitled to substantial compensation, so call a Saxenda lawyer in today.

 FREE CASE EVALUATION: SEE IF YOU ARE ELIGIBLE FOR A SAXENDA LAWSUIT If you were prescribed Saxenda and took it as directed and developed gastroparesis after taking Saxenda, gallbladder disease, kidney damage, suffered Saxenda and persistent vomiting, or any other severe Saxenda side effects, contact Saxenda lawyer Timothy L. Miles today.
 You could be eligible for a Saxenda lawsuit and potentially entitled to substantial compensation.